 No wonder most of us save mashed potatoes and gravy for holidays or special occasions.
 But that’s not the case with smashed potatoes with vegan mushroom gravy.

-It’s an easy recipe that you can make any day of the week, even (or especially) when you’re feeling lazy and want something comforting in a flash.
+This is an easy recipe that you can make any day of the week, even (or especially) when you’re feeling lazy and want something comforting in a flash.
 It has just 5 ingredients, no added fat, and is just fine left lumpy!
+And yet, it’s special enough to serve as a side dish on a winter holiday menu.

 Microwave or bake, as you prefer: Though I like to use russet potatoes for this dish, you can use any potatoes you have on hand (even sweet potatoes), as long as you microwave or bake them long enough to smash easily.
 The gravy yield is enough to cover 8 halves of large russet potatoes, so adjust accordingly.